pmartin23/twitter_utils/README.md

 Installation
 ------------
 The easiest way to install is by using pip/easy_install to pull it from PyPI.
-Note that `twitter_utils` is currently only available as a test version.
+Note that `twitter_utils` is currently only available as a test version, and is currently only comppatible with Python >= 3.x

     pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple twitter_utils

 Usage
 -----